Autumn Blaze Maple Pros And Cons

 Autumn Blaze tolerates a variety of soil types very well.
 No matter if you have clay soil, loam, or sandy soil in your yard, this maple will do just fine.
 In most cases, it will thrive even in poor soil.
 Only in the first year after planting you should enrich poor soil with organic matter.

 As for standing water, Autumn Blaze can tolerate a little waterlogging, which is a definite advantage.
-It can grow in clay or near a stream and not be uncomfortable.
+It can grow in clay or near a stream.

 Another advantage is its tolerance to varying soil acidity.
 This maple can grow in both acidic and slightly alkaline soils.
 Only if the pH of the soil is much higher than 7.0, it may have problems with the absorption of trace elements.